PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 result is `docs/baselines/flatbuffer_direct_tier2_root_ad1d508.json`: 80
 passed, 4 conversion errors, 3 timeouts, 6 accuracy failures, and 20 missing
 reports.
 Median and maximum durations were 7.124 and 120.360 seconds.

+`afhq_generator.v11.quant.onnx` now executes and produces a comparison report.
+The layout planner records channel-last provenance through elementwise and decomposed DynamicQuantizeLinear regions, and a bounded quantized-layout pass removes stale ConvInteger NCHW-to-NHWC input bridges only when that provenance proves the input is already NHWC.
+This eliminates the double transpose and improves the fixed-seed maximum error from `2.7819780111312866` to `0.22717905044555664`, while cosine similarity improves from `0.7283386855698387` to `0.999042264918951`.
+The remaining error begins as small dynamic-quantization rounding differences and grows progressively through the decoder; no model-specific InstanceNormalization or GAN rewrite is applied.
+The model is therefore an active non-pass with normalized reason `dynamic_quantization_rounding_amplified_by_decoder`.

 `dynamics_rife_sim.onnx` remains an active non-pass with the normalized reason `invalid_onnx_concat_spatial_mismatch_64_128`.
 The source passes the structural